Restaurant Oil Build-up Causes Raging Blaze on Ground Floor

 Six fire engines and around 40 firefighters tackled the blaze at a restaurant on Upper Richmond Road in Putney, yesterday afternoon.

-The extraction system and the ground to the second floor of the building was destroyed by fire, according to London News Online.
+The extraction system and the ground to the second floor of the building was destroyed by fire.

 An extraction system ventilates a kitchen by controlling airflow.
 The fire is believed to have been accidental and caused by a build-up of fats and oils in the extraction system catching fire.